TruebitProtocol/truebit-eth/README.md

 ## Connect to the network

-If you are not running Truebit from Docker, be sure to update `geth` to the latest version, or download a fresh install:
+If you are not running Truebit from Docker, be sure to update `geth` to the latest version, or download a fresh install.
+If Geth is unable to find peers, try changing your IP address.
+You must connect to `geth` through Docker if and only if you are running Truebit OS in Docker.

 ```
 https://geth.ethereum.org/docs/install-and-build/installing-geth